 Immune system abnormality.
 Although immune disturbances are evident in Inflammatory bowel disease, they are most likely a result rather than a cause of the disease process.

 Dietary factors.
-Several lines of evidence actively support nutritional factors as the most important causative factor.
-Incidence of Crohn’s disease is increasing in countries where people consume a typical Western diet high in saturated fats, refined carbohydrates and sugars.
-In contrary, it is almost non-existent where a more ‘primitive’ diet is traditional (high fibre, whole foods).
+Several lines of evidence support nutritional factors as the most important causative factor.
+Crohn’s disease is increasing in countries where people consume a typical Western diet high in saturated fats, refined carbohydrates and sugars.
+On the contrary, it is almost non-existent where a more ‘primitive’ diet is traditional (high fibre, whole foods).
 So, food is the dominant factor in determining the intestinal environment.
 People with ulcerative colitis, however, do not show dietary factors as being a cause compared with controls.
 In these people, a food allergy may be the most important causative factor

 Emotional factors.
 While not an initiating condition, psychological factors can significantly affect the course of the disease.

 Eat a health-promoting diet.
 After identifying and removing any allergenic foods from the menu, choose a balanced diet composed of whole, unprocessed, preferably organic foods, especially plant foods (fruits, vegetables, whole grains, beans, nuts (especially walnuts), and seeds) and coldwater fish such as salmon.

 Take a high-potency multiple vitamin and mineral supplement providing all the known vitamins and minerals and serving as a foundation to build an individualised health-promoting programme.

 Eliminate alcohol, caffeine, and sugar as they exacerbate inflammation

 Drink at least two litres of clean water daily to prevent dehydration